 Dmytriy.
-Yes, but this is the manager’s task – to build up a real team and organize the business process in the most efficient way, and use the right software solution, if you need one.
-Plus, we involve our guys into the project a bit deeper, then it is necessary.
+Yes, but this is the manager’s task – to build up a real team and organize the business process in the most efficient way, and use the right software solution if you need one.
+Plus, we involve our guys in the project a bit deeper, than is necessary.

 Andrew.
-I guess this is the matter of personal interest in the overall project result.
+I guess this is a matter of personal interest in the overall project result.

 Dmytriy.
 Then, when we have to forward everything to the client, we “fix the name of the release note”, where we outline the list of everything that has been done in the project since the last iteration. and the list of what we have done, the design comparison.
 It’s important to have all that information stored and shared with the client, because otherwise when you simply send the prod link to your client, he’s like: “Dope, but I don’t get what was changed.
 You changed something, but I don’t recall what was at.”

 Andrii.
-But we don’t limit the process with just sending the release notes.
-We always have an obligation for manager and developer to demonstrate everything by themselves.
-It’s a perfect case because, in such situation, we can provide a better description of what we have done and process client’s comments more efficiently.
+But we don’t limit the process by just sending the release notes.
+We always have an obligation for managers and developers to demonstrate everything by themselves.
+It’s a perfect case because, in such a situation, we can provide a better description of what we have done and process the client’s comments more efficiently.
 In this case, it’s enough to have the release notes mentioned above.
-However, if manager presents the work on his own, without the developer, he must have a presentation plan and recommendations from a person, who has worked on a task.
+However, if the manager presents the work on his own, without the developer, he must have a presentation plan and recommendations from a person, who has worked on a task.
 Thus, we get the additional work for the task executor to prepare an explicit text report with the description of every taken step and the outcomes.

 Dmytriy.
-Iin any case, everything is recorded, and one way or another, It gives us a possibility to version all the work.
+In any case, everything is recorded, and one way or another, It gives us a possibility to version all the work.
 I mean, we have all operations and all undertaken actions recorded.
-We can simply go back and check in retrospective what was done and how.
+We can simply go back and check on the retrospective what was done and how.
 It is convenient for a client.
 It is convenient for us, as we can understand all the changes better.

 Andrii.
-Yes, having our “release notes” generated automatically, plus add some explanation to it manually would be a half of the problem resolved.,
+Yes, having our “release notes” generated automatically, plus adding some explanation to it manually would be half of the problem resolved.

 Andrii.
-You know, it’s very important to track expenses, progress and efficiency of the project.
-If the progress is not recorded, that you have a big chance to miss that you are legging behind.
+You know, it’s very important to track expenses, progress, and efficiency of the project.
+If the progress is not recorded, you have a big chance to miss that you are lagging behind.
 If you pass all the information verbally, you can’t track the overall progress – all you hear “That was done.
 And that was done.”
 But you can’t see the whole picture, and can’t track where and why you get behind the schedule.

 Andrii.
 Sooner or later you face the situation where you have nothing to pay with to your team.